sound-eng/system-eye/README.md

 ### AutoDelay

 Use AutioDelay button to turn on automatical delay detection between mic and reference.
 Without proper delay detection the measurement will be incorrect.
+Once you capture a trace of your measurement, Delta Delay reading becomes visible.

 System-eye is equipped with pink noise generator that can be used as a reference signal.

+### Captured traces

+You can capture traces of Your measurement for future reference.
+Traces are stored in Trace Manager.
+You can open Trace manager using cmd+T keystroke, or using menu View -> Trace Manager.
+You can hide/show traces and delete them.

 ### Known issues: